Skip to content

 6. Python version

-7. Platform (macOS/Linux)
+7. Platform (macOS/Linux) and architecture (uname -m)

 8. Full error traceback